 And for that matter, your grandparents couldn't have imagined your food world.
-Even a casual reading of Jean Anderson's The American Century Cookbook (NY: Potter, 1997) will reveal lots of food innovations that have happened in your lifetime (the timeline of food events in this book is one of the best compilations on twentieth-century food events in print-personal opinion).
+Even a casual reading of Jean Anderson's The American Century Cookbook (NY: Potter, 1997) will reveal lots of food innovations that have happened in your lifetime (the timeline of food events in this book is one of the best compilations on twentieth-century food events in print-(personal opinion).

-And speaking of your grandparents, there is no end to Michael Pollan's Food Rule #2:
+And speaking of your grandparents, remember Michael Pollan's Food Rule #2: